-Download JAXPORT's 2016 Annual Report.
+Download JAXPORT's 2017 Annual Report.

 To request a hard copy, call (904) 357-3052 or send us an email.

+The past year’s financial results reflect JAXPORT’s positive year operationally.
+JAXPORT facilities moved a record 1 million containers or twenty-foot equivalent units (TEUs) in FY 2017.
 When combined with the volumes from private users of the harbor, Jacksonville maintains its rank as Florida’s number one container port.

-Moody’s Investors Service recently assigned JAXPORT a financial rating of “A2” while Fitch Ratings assigned JAXPORT a rating of “A.” Both agencies noted that despite challenging economic conditions, JAXPORT maintained its competitive position as a strategically located container port, its status one of the nation’s largest vehicle processing centers, and its diverse revenue streams supported by long-term contracts with private tenants.
+Moody’s Investors Service has assigned JAXPORT a financial rating of “A2” while Fitch Ratings assigned JAXPORT a rating of “A.” Both agencies noted that despite challenging economic conditions, JAXPORT maintained its competitive position as a strategically located container port, its status as one of the nation’s largest vehicle processing centers, and its diverse revenue streams supported by long-term contracts with private tenants.